Overall visits increased by 50.2% and 78.1% of visitors were new. The average length of a visit grew by 19.7% and encompassed 1.6 pages.

 Here's what you read

-- Audi, BMW, Lexus and Mercedes: Three Lessons From The Salespeople (a surprise)
+- Audi, BMW, Lexus and Mercedes: Three Lessons From The Salespeople (#1 in 2008)

 - Three Communication Tips: Jokes, Length, Offense (the final post of 2007)